Problem

 Solution

-Give over 25 percent of the land in house clusters to common land which touches, or is very very near, the homes which share it.
+Give over 25 percent of the land in house clusters to common land which touches, or is very near, the homes which share it.
 Basic: be wary of the automobile; on no account let it dominate this land.

 … just as there is a need for public land at the neighborhood level - Accessible Green (60), so also, within the clusters and work communities from which the neighborhoods are made, there is a need for smaller and more private kinds of common land shared by a few work groups or a few families.
 This common land, in fact, forms the very heart and soul of any cluster.
 Once it is defined, the individual buildings of the cluster form around it - House Cluster (37), Row Houses (38), Housing Hill (39), Work Community (41).